metomi/rose/sphinx/tutorial/rose/suites.rst

 :term:`task`.

-Similarly :term:`Rose suite configurations <Rose suite configuration>` can be used to do the same for a :term:`Cylc suite`.
+Similarly :term:`Rose suite configurations <Rose suite configuration>` can be used to do the same for a :term:`workflow`.

 Configuration Format
 --------------------

-A Rose suite configuration is a Cylc :term:`suite directory` containing a :rose:file:`rose-suite.conf` file.
+A Rose suite configuration is a Cylc :term:`run directory` containing a :rose:file:`rose-suite.conf` file.

 ..
 NOTE - The rose-suite.info is not mentioned here as it is really a rosie